URBP 298A Information

 Other examples include: Salazar example [.pdf], Nixon example [.pdf], Mathur example [.pdf], and Agrawal example [.pdf] Please note that these IRB proposals do not use the current IRB formatting and should only be consulted for ideas regarding language to describe certain research procedures (e.g. the Agrawal example gives an excellent structure for interview guides).
 Please review the Graduate Studies website for the most up-to-date information on formatting.

-October 14: Final Research Proposal due (if needed)
+March 11: Final research proposal due (if needed)

-Lecture: Review of document design principles; tips on using advanced MS Word features to format a report; what to expect in URBP 298B
+Lecture: Review of document design principles; tips on using advanced MS Word features; what to expect in URBP 298B; tips for good report writing.

 Sample 298 reports